b-lukaszuk/BS_wJ_eng/contents/diffusion.md

 end
 ```

-The end result is below (@fig:diffusionFinalFrame).
+The end result is to be seen below (@fig:diffusionFinalFrame).

 ![Simplified diffusion simulation (final frame).](./images/diffusionFinalFrame.png){#fig:diffusionFinalFrame}

+Amazing.
+So the diffusion works in the room you find yourself in and even in our
-Amazing, so the diffusion works, even simplified as ours.
-All it took was a
+oversimplified simulation.
+All it took was a mock-up of Brownian motion, a
-simulation of Brownian motion, a reflection from a wall of the container and a
+reflection from a wall of the container and a few thousand cycles of random
-few thousand cycles of random shifts to properly mix the particles.
+shifts to properly mix the particles.